GED Language Arts Study Guide: Interpreting Nonfiction

 Summary vs. Restatement

-I’m sure someone’s asked you, “So, what did you do today?”
-You might take a minute to talk about what you did.
+Someone has probably asked you, “So, what did you do today?”
+It likely took only a few moments for you to say what you did.
 Compressing the day’s events into a few sentences is an example of a summary.

 An effective summary conveys the main idea of a longer text.
 Readers finish a summary with a pretty good idea of what they would encounter reading the entire article or book.

-On the other hand, a restatement (e.g., a paraphrase) is the same length as the original text, but the text is written in a different way.
-Examples include explaining something complex in a way anyone could understand.
+On the other hand, a restatement (i.e., a paraphrase) is the same length as the original text, but the text is written in a different way.
+Examples include explaining something complex in a way a child could understand.

 Drawing Conclusions